Hakorr/Userscripts/Other/README.md

-## Functions and other stuff taken from the internet
+## Functions & other stuff taken from the internet

 ###### Find an element by text
 ```js